Life on Europa...? has related links. Thanks, Ronnie McGhee.

 Over lunch I showed a NASA photo of the crinoid-like fossil on Mars (taken by the Opportunity rover in 2004) to a few at my table.
 They reluctantly glanced at it.
 I also showed them one SEM image of fossilized germs from the Orgueil meteorite (published by Richard Hoover in 2011).
 Benner, a biochemist, rejects these images because Hoover has never revealed all of his other, less interesting ones.
 Huh?

-Astronomers Ann Pearson and David Charbonneau had the most exciting news of the afternoon, the ballooning knowledge of extra-solar Earthlike planets orbiting within the "Goldilocks" zones of long-lived red M-dwarf stars.
+Biochemist Ann Pearson and astronomer David Charbonneau had the most exciting news of the afternoon, the ballooning knowledge of extra-solar Earthlike planets orbiting within the "Goldilocks" zones of long-lived red M-dwarf stars.
 About 250 such planets are known to lie within 10 parsecs of Earth, close enough to examine in detail with powerful new instruments including the orbiting James Webb Space Telescope, scheduled for launch in 2018.

 More than one speaker commented that the astrobiology community is a fractious one.
 Right.
 And they are smart, dedicated, and committed to their principles.
 I regret having to miss the second half of the conference, which will consider "The Future of the Field".Understanding life, here, there, and everywhere, by Alvin Powell, Harvard Gazette, 05 Apr 2017.